Last updated: October 18, 2022

-Typically, around a 700 sq. ft. vegetable garden can supply the demand of a family of six members all the year round.
+Typically, around a 700 sq. ft. vegetable garden can supply the demand of a family of six members all year round.

-Then, you must need to consult with an engineer to check the load capacity of your building roof.
+Load Capacity: You need to consult with an engineer to check the load capacity of your building roof.

-After considering the above issues you can go to your next step.
+After considering the above issues, you can go to your next step.

 - Container gardening